RidhamKumar15/Matro-Navigator/README.md

 Algorithms like **Dijkstra's Algorithm**, **BFS**, and **DFS** are used to determine the shortest path between two stations.
 The fare is calculated based on the total distance traveled.
 Finally, the program displays the route and total fare.

 ### Key Files
-- `Main.java`: Contains the primary code logic.
+- `Map_main.java`: Contains the primary code logic.
 - `Heap.java`: Implements the heap data structure for efficient processing.

 ### Requirements